Correct Temperature for Your Water Heater

 - Does anyone in your home have respiratory issues or are immune-deficient?
 If so you will want to keep the hot water heater set to 140 degrees.

 - Do you live alone?
 If you are looking to be more economical and save money we recommend setting your hot water heater to 120 degrees.
 Every 10 degrees you lower your hot water heater thermometer decreases your energy bill by 3 to 5 percent.

 Still unsure how hot you should set your water heater?
 We recommend setting it to 120 degrees and slowly increasing the temperature until you find a temperature you are satisfied with.

 WHAT’S THE CURRENT TEMPERATURE?

 You can find the current temperature setting on a standard electric water heater by removing the top and bottom panels located on the front of your water heater.
 Prior to removing these panels, we recommend shutting off the power to the water heater so you don’t shock yourself.
 If you don’t want to mess with the water heater you can get a reading from a faucet.
 Turn on the hot water tap and let it run for a few minutes prior to taking a temperature reading.
 Either of these methods will provide you with your current hot water temperature.

 Professional Plumbing Services

-If you do not feel comfortable in checking or making adjustments to your hot water heater thermometer contact Metro-Rooter today.
+If you do not feel comfortable checking or making adjustments to your hot water heater thermometer contact Metro Rooter today.
 We specialize in water heater replacement and repairs.
-Since 1978 Metro-Rooter has been helping residential and commercial customers with all of their plumbing needs.
-As one of the largest and most trusted plumbers in Jacksonville we have the resources and the equipment to handle any job large or small.
+Since 1978 Metro Rooter has been helping residential and commercial customers with all of their plumbing needs.
+As one of the largest and most trusted plumbers in Jacksonville, we have the resources and the equipment to handle any job large or small.